I started this project in my teenage bedroom I was 12,

 320 x 240 px (3,3 x 2,5 in)

-I was breaking my shoes fast every month, my family couldn’t afford new shoes every month, I started thinking about how to make it more durable, and visited a shoe maker in my city.
-In the meantime, at the skate park, they were a group of people making screen-printed t-shirts.
+I was breaking my shoes quickly every month, my family couldn’t afford new shoes so often, so I started thinking about how to make it more durable, and visited a shoe maker in my city.
+In the meantime, at the skate park, there was a group of people making screen-printed t-shirts.

-I know how to make shoes, so I make shoes for my friends, but even without knowing that what I was building this what I’ll call a brand when I’m an adult.
+I learnt how to make shoes, so I started to make shoes for my friends, without knowing that what I was building was what as an adult I now call a brand.

 Destroyed skateshoe Size 42

-My first creations weren’t really inspired by the fashion industry, they were meant to serve my friends for who they were and what could represent their life of freedom, attitude, melancholy and rebellion.
+My first creations weren’t really inspired by the fashion industry, they were meant to serve my friends and to represent their life of freedom, strength, melancholy and rebellion.

 Portrait 2009 Photography by Thomas Erber